ukrblx/UK-s-Group-Finder/README.md

 This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 See the [LICENSE](LICENSE) file for details.

 ## Description
-Aleks Group Finder is a Python script designed to help you find active and unowned Roblox groups using asynchronous requests and threading.
+Uk's Group Finder is a Python script designed to help you find active and unowned Roblox groups using asynchronous requests and threading.
 It checks the status of groups on Roblox and reports hits to a specified webhook.

 ## Features
 - Asynchronous group checking for faster performance